Why U.S. Navy Operations Department Lead Edward Brown earned his CEH with Infosec

 Edward: Earning the CISSP will open doors for me once I’m out of the military.
 Since I meet the five-year experience requirement now, I decided to prepare for this certification next.
 I’m studying pretty hard for the CISSP and plan to take that exam in late June.

-Would you recommend the CEH boot camp to your peers?
+Would you recommend Infosec training to your peers?